mattialoszach/appletree/README.md

 ```bash
 appletree -s
 ```
-(Shows the size of each file and the total recursive size of each directory, like du -sh.)
+(Shows the size of each file and the total recursive size of each directory)

 - Display Help